 Elevenmile Canyon starts just below Elevenmile Reservoir.
 Although the reservoir is situated on the open/ windy plateau of South Park; Elevenmile Canyon a completely different scenario all together with pine and fir trees, tremendous rock outcroppings, and gorgeous plunge pools.
 The installation of changes in DOW regulations since 2001 have improved and preserved this fishery.
 Elevenmile Canyon is now artificial flies and lures only, and catch and release, for the four miles below the dam (to Springer Gulch).
 This fishery proves to be one of the most consistent tailwater fisheries in the state day in and day out.

 Charlie Myers SWA "Dream Stream" below Spinney Reservoir

 Our guides are having some fantastic days on the South Platte now that bug activity is starting to kick on.
 BWO and Caddis Lifecycle has been the ticket, and we are seeing some very nice fish in the system!

 Nymphing is the ticket in the morning, with a focus on Caddis Larva, BWO nymphs and Midge Larva.
 As radiant heat warms the water column, you will witness some emergent activity and potentially hatch activity.
 Be ready with the full lifecycle of Caddis, BWOs, Midges and have plenty of attractor nymphs (i.e. San Juan Worms, Egg Patterns, Scuds, etc.)

 Elevenmile Canyon below Elevenmile Reservoir

-We suggest a variety of nymphing methods until you find rising fish on midges or BWOs, and then switching to a dry/ emerger rig.
+We suggest a variety of nymphing methods until you find rising fish on midges or BWOs or Caddis, and then switching to a dry/ emerger rig.
 Expect 80% or more of the activity to be subsurface.